jwdell1624/workforceDmgs/README.md

 # Workforce Demographics

 View a range of workforce related demographics information across the organisation.
+You can find a deployed version of this application [here](https://atogov.shinyapps.io/workforcedmgs/).

 ![Application Screenshot](./AppScreenshot.PNG)